polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ## Linux Images

-- 'mpfs-dev-cli' A console image with development tools.
-- 'core-image-minimal' A small console image to allow you to boot.
+- 'mpfs-dev-cli' A console image with development tools to allow you to boot.
 - 'core-image-minimal-dev' A small console image with some development tools to allow you to boot.

   > * Login with `root` account, there is no password set.